 Having a family history of heart disease can mean you’re at higher risk for developing a heart condition yourself.
 But everyone’s situation is different.

-Let’s dig into the details to explore how family history affects your health, situations when genetic heart disease might be more common and what you can do to reduce hereditary heart disease risk.
+Let’s dig into the details to explore how family history affects your health, situations when genetic heart disease might be more common and what you can do to reduce your hereditary heart disease risk.

-There comes a time when many of us pause for a moment and wonder: “Am I starting to find my dad’s corny jokes funny?”
+There comes a time when many of us pause for a moment and wonder, “Am I starting to find my dad’s corny jokes funny?”

 Sense of humor included, you get a lot from your parents.
 From your values to your love of travel to your basketball skills, they and the rest of your family help shape the many shades of who you are.

-Genes and hereditary heart disease
+Genes and heart disease

-Genetics play a big role in how you and your family are built.
+Genetics plays a big role in how you and your family are built.
 You inherit not only features from your parents, but also unique things about how your body works and functions.
 These are all passed down from generation to generation, eventually arriving at you.

-Lifestyle factors
+Lifestyle and environmental factors

 Being at risk for health problems isn’t only up to genetics.
 It’s a mix of several things that begin when you’re young, including:

-• The environment and circumstances you’re raised in.
+- The environment and circumstances you’re raised in

-• The habits and attitudes you learn and develop, such as regular exercise.
+- The habits and attitudes you learn and develop, such as regular exercise

-• The dietary preferences you pick up.
+- The dietary preferences you pick up

 And a whole lot more.
 These early factors affect your behaviors later in life, and they help set up your lifestyle.
 In the end, nature and nurture affect your tendency to develop or not develop certain health conditions.